Fernanda Brandão: Music collaborations

 From 2004 to 2010, Brandão was a member of the Latin pop group, Hot Banditoz, known for its summer-Latino sound.
 The group also included Bolivian (La Paz) singer, Gabriela Gottschalk (former member of the Super Moonies), German singer and actor Silva Gonzalez, and from 2008, Chilean (Valparaíso) singer and songwriter, José Valdes.
 Their debut single Veo, Veo, released on Polydor in 2004, became a number 3 hit in Germany, achieving gold status, and was one of five songs to stay in the German charts for more than eight weeks, during that year.
 This was followed by several more singles including Shake Your Balla which reached position 5 in the Media Control Charts, and two studio albums Mini Disco in 2004 and Bodyshaker in 2007, which both reached the top 50 in Germany, and a compilation album Best of Holiday Club Hits, also in 2007, all for Universal Music.
 The group were successful in Europe, Asia and the Middle East.

 In 2010, the electropop song Gigolo, sung by Brandão in Portuguese, was released as a promotional video directed by Moritz Krebs and Matthias Lorenz-Meyer.
 The song was produced by Grammy-nominated German-Asian producer Taan Newjam, who has also created music for Britney Spears, Omarion, and Sugababes, and co-written by Brandão and Newjam.

 Television appearances

 In 2011, Brandão was invited to be a member of the jury, in the 8th season of the popular German television talent show Deutschland sucht den Superstar which aired on RTL, alongside German songwriter Dieter Bohlen and Swiss singer Patrick Nuo.
 She also appeared in the German edition of the French television game show Fort Boyard.

 In the summer of 2011, Brandão was invited to appear on an Austrian season of the German music casting television series Popstars, titled "Mission Österreich" (2011), as a celebrity juror, alongside German choreographer Detlef Soost, on Puls 4.

 German developments

 In July 2011, Brandão appeared as the cover star of the German edition of men's magazine FHM, having been voted in a survey of 150,000 of its readers as "Sexiest Woman in the World 2011".

+Personal life

+Brandão currently lives in Lapland, and is engaged to Roman Weber, an adventurer and survival expert, since 2021, whom she first met in 2020.
+She had her first child with him in April 2022, a daughter named Aurora (though needed an emergency cesarean section as she suffered severe pre-eclampsia), and a second in 2024, a son (where she decided to give birth to back in Germany to avoid the complications from the first birth).